mlowen/CommonMark.Editor/README.md

-# CommonMark.Editor
+# Bootstrap Commonmark Editor

-CommonMark.Editor is a basic web based editor for [CommonMark](http://commonmark.org/) loosely inspired by the markdown editor available at [GitHub](https://github.com/).
+The Bootstrap CommonMark Editor is a basic web based CommonMark editor for bootstrap loosely inspired by the markdown editor available at GitHub.

 ## Dependencies